o02c/obsidian-tab-navigator/README.md

 - **Quick Tab Navigation**: Easily switch between your open tabs using keyboard shortcuts or the switcher interface.(tab-navigator:search-tabs)
 - **Delete Duplicate Tabs**: Delete duplicate tabs from the switcher interface (or command) to manage your workspace efficiently. (tab-navigator:delete-duplicate-tabs)
-- **Display Tab List**: When switching tabs with ctrl+tab (or ctrl+shift+tab), holding down ctrl will display a list of tabs.
-This feature can be enabled or disabled in the options (default: off)

 ## Installation